suresh2727/Weatherapp/README.md

 Weather App build with HTML/CSS/JAVASCRIPT
-With Temperature , MAx Temp , Min Temp , humidity , Wind speed and Country Code.
+With Temperature , humidity , Wind speed and Country Code.